webgpu-native/webgpu-headers/doc/articles/SentinelValues.md

 behind a pointer, including objects), `*_UNDEFINED` sentinel numeric values (usually `UINT32_MAX` or similar) and `*_Undefined` enum values (usually `0`).

-The place that uses the type will define what to do with an undefined value.
+The place that uses the type will define what to do with an undefined or other sentinel value.
 It may be:

 - Required, in which case an error is produced.
 - Defaulting, in which case it trivially defaults to some other value.